bkper/exchange-bot/README.md

 - ```exc_rates_url```: Optional - The rates endpoint url to use.
 Default: [exchangeratesapi.io](https://exchangeratesapi.io/).
 rate.
 - ```exc_base```: Optional - true/false - Define a book as a base and only mirror transactions to other books that matches the exchange base from accounts.
+- ```exc_on_check```: Optional - true/false - True to only exchange on CHECK event.
+Default is false, performing exchange on POST events.